bude-holiday/bude-holiday.github.io/index.md

 [Café Limelight](https://www.thecastlebude.co.uk/cafe-limelight)…   lovely café in The Castle, also has outside tables.
 [The Plaice](https://www.theplaice.net) and the \[Mermaid](https://www.tripadvisor.co.uk
 Restaurant_Review-g190804-d3454611-Reviews-The_Mermaid_Takeaway-Bude_Bude_Stratton_Cornwall_England.html) Fish and Chip Take Aways, you can take them to the benches above Summerleaze and enjoy the view.

-**Bars, Restaurants and Tea Shops**

-(Please check website prior to travelling to check on current Covid restrictions)

-So many to choose from, these are some of our favourites

 **Crooklet’s Beach**